silverstripe/cwp/docs/en/03_How_tos/last_modified_date_on_pages.md

 On all pages of a CWP site, there is some text in the footer of the page. e.g. "Last modified: 1st April 2014".

-If you are using the default theme, the `Footer.ss` template will include `LastEdited.ss`.
-It uses the `$LastEdited` template variable for this date.
+If you are using the CWP Starter or Wātea themes, the `PageUtilities.ss` template will include `LastEdited.ss`.
+It uses the `$LastEdited` template variable for this date and is defined in `LastModified.ss`.

-If you are using the starter or Wātea themes this field is included from the `PageUtilities.ss` template, and is defined in `LastModified.ss`.

 If you're viewing the draft version of a page (e.g. preview of page while editing in the CMS), the "Last modified" date will be the date the draft was last saved.